SCR2-ST: Combine Single Cell with Spatial Transcriptomics for Efficient Active Sampling via Reinforcement Learning: Results

 \textbf{Reward Function in SCRL sampling.} We conducted an ablation analysis on the Biological Prior Reward and the Spatial Density Reward.
 As shown in Figure~\ref{fig:abl_sampling} in Appendix~\ref{sec:sup_results}, when using only Biological Reward, model performs well at low sampling ratios (10\% and 25\%); however, as the ratio increases, redundant samples limit further performance gains.
 Conversely, using only Spatial Reward yields results similar to random sampling, as it cannot directly assess the informativeness of samples.
 Combining both rewards ensures both biological quality and diversity and allows the model to achieve optimal performance with a performance curve exhibiting a stable upward trend as the sampling ratio increases.

-\textbf{Functional Blocks in SCR$^2$Net.} As shown in Table~\ref{tab:ablation_scr2}, removing the Retrieval Reference Module leads to an increase in MSE $\downarrow$ from 0.7038 to 0.7460 and a decrease in PCC $\uparrow$ from 0.2391 to 0.1851 on the Kidney dataset, which indicates its effectiveness in providing reference priors by incorporating similar spots.
-Meanwhile, the majority cell type filtering mechanism suppresses interference from noisy references by excluding low-quality retrieved spots, thereby enhancing the biological relevance and quality of retrieval references.
+\textbf{Functional Blocks in SCR$^2$Net.} As shown in Table~\ref{tab:ablation_scr2}, removing Retrieval Reference Module leads to an increase in MSE from 0.7038 to 0.7460 and a decrease in PCC $\uparrow$ from 0.2391 to 0.1851 on the Kidney dataset, which indicates its effectiveness in providing reference priors by incorporating similar spots.
+Meanwhile, majority cell type filtering mechanism suppresses interference from noisy references by excluding low-quality retrieved spots.

 \textbf{Sensitivity Analysis of Hyperparameters.} We tested different combinations of candidate pool size $K$, retained cell types $T$, and confidence mask threshold $m$ for the retrieval module.
 Results in Table~\ref{tab:ablation_scr2} indicate that overly small values of $K$ and $T$ (e.g., $K=10$, $T=3$) or a higher threshold $m$ limit the richness of reference information and reduce the number of effective reference spots.
 Conversely, overly large settings of $K$ and $T$ or a lower threshold fail to effectively filter noisy matches, leading to performance degradation.
 Therefore, moderate hyperparameter settings achieve the optimal trade-off between suppressing noisy matches and preserving informative retrieval references.